AlRos14/nutralia-odoo/lot_visibility_nutralia/README.md

 ### License

-This module is licensed under the GNU LGPLv3, respecting the original Odoo license.
+This module is licensed under the GNU AGPLv3.
 This is a gift to Nutralia Foods, shared with the community out of goodwill.